kopolindo/wedding/README.md

 1. Create the docker instance for MariaDB.
 In the root of the repository there is file `01_create_tables_template.sql`.
-Copy/move this file to `wedding/mariadb/data/init-db/` (if folder does not exist create it).
+Copy/move this file to `mariadb/data/init-db/` (if folder does not exist create it).

 > Caveat!
-The compose file will create a mounted volume in `wedding/mariadb/data/` folder.
+The compose file will create a mounted volume in `mariadb/data/` folder.
 Every time you need to start from scratch delete the volumes or that folder content.

-2. Create a CSV file named `guests.csv` holding the guests list in the root of the repository (`wedding/guests.csv`)
+2. Create a CSV file named `guests.csv` holding the guests list in the IO folder of the backend (`backend-io/guests.csv`).
+In this same folder it will be created a CSV file with user passwords.

+> #security: I know that this should not be done.
+But it's a good threashold, I need to save those passwords to help the guests that for some reason have difficulties.

 ```.csv
 Mario,Rossi